 In 1970, the Carlisle team adopted a new crest, a running fox (the club was known at the time as "The Foxes", after the connection with Cumbria's most famous huntsman, John Peel - as in D'ye ken...).
 This appeared in gold between 1970 and 1981, after which it was rendered in red and white against a blue background.

-Wearing a smart new strip featuring a white panel trimmed with red, Carlisle briefly topped the League in August but they struggled for the rest of the season and were relegated in 1975.
+Wearing a smart new strip featuring a white panel trimmed with red, Carlisle played in the First Division in 1974-7, briefly topping the League in August.
+They struggled for the rest of the season and were relegated.
 Two years later they were back in the Third Division but enjoyed something of a revival under Bob Stokoe, who took them back into the Second Division in 1982 and within a whisker of promotion back to the top in 1984.
 Decline followed and in 1987, Carlisle were in the Fourth Division, struggling to avoid relegation to the Conference.

 In 1992, United finished bottom and would have gone out of the League had Aldershot not resigned.
 Three years later, they they were champions of Nationwide Division Three (the old Fourth Division) and seemed to be on the rise once more.
 For the new season (1995-96) they adopted a new crest, based on the town's coat of arms, to replace the runnning fox.